 - 56% of luxury insiders believe business conditions are better now than a year ago

 Whereas only two years ago fewer than one-third (29 percent) of the roughly 600 industry insiders surveyed believed that business conditions in the luxury market were improved over the previous year, today a sizable majority (56 percent) believe things are better now.

 Looking to the future, a majority (52 percent) of those surveyed believe business conditions will improve again next year.

-The negative impacts of these for 2019 got an early start at the close of 2018 as rumors of trade wars with U.S. trading partners are rife, sales in the once booming China luxury market are slowing and its tourists are spending less while traveling and, most especially, the political uprising in Paris.
+The negative impacts of these got a head start at the close of 2018 as rumors of trade wars with U.S. trading partners spread, sales in the once booming China luxury market are slowing and its tourists are spending less while traveling and, most especially, the political uprising in Paris.